MattD64/wordle/README.md

 Wordle is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

-Time spent: ? hours spent in total wan't keeping track :|
+Time spent: ? hours spent in total wasn't keeping track :|

 ## Required Features